suenot/django-revolution/django_revolution/README.md

 - ✅ **Zone validation & testing** - Validate zones and test schema generation
 - 🔧 **Unified CLI architecture** - Single codebase for Django commands and standalone CLI
 - 📊 **Enhanced output** - Rich tables and progress indicators
+- ⚡ **Multithreaded generation** - Parallel processing for faster client generation
+- 🧪 **Comprehensive testing** - Full test suite with pytest and proper mocking

 **Q: How does the dynamic zone system work?**
 Django Revolution creates URL configuration modules in-memory using Python's `importlib` and `exec`.
 This eliminates the need for static `.py` files and provides better performance and flexibility.

+**Q: How does multithreading improve performance?**
+Multithreading allows parallel processing of multiple zones, schema generation, and client generation.
+For 3 zones, you can see 2-3x speedup compared to sequential processing.

 ## 🤝 Contributing